-Baltic Proper: The assessment and classification of the ecosystem health of open parts of the Northern, Western and Eastern Baltic Proper indicate that these areas have the lowest overall status in the Baltic Sea.
+Baltic Proper: The assessment and classification of the ecosystem health of open parts of the Northern, Western and Eastern Baltic Proper indicate that these areas have the lowest status in the Baltic Sea.
 Eutrophication is a significant problem, as are also hazardous substances and a decline in biodiversity.
 No positive signals were encountered.

-Gulf of Gdansk: Eutrophication is a major problem, biodiversity is under significant pressure and the status of hazardous substances is disturbed.
-These are consequences of discharges from the large, highly populated catchment area.
+Gulf of Gdansk: Eutrophication is a major problem, biodiversity is under significant pressure and the status of hazardous substances is disturbed; all of this is a consequence of discharges from the large, highly populated catchment area.